statisticsnorway/mimir/docs/BestBet.md

 The best-bet data is parsed and stored in nodes, which can be found in Data Toolbox in the `no.ssb.bestbet` repository.
 All of the functions to get and alter these specific nodes are located in the [src/main/resources/lib/ssb/repo/bestbet.ts](src/main/resources/lib/ssb/repo/bestbet.ts) file.

-We use [an xp service](src/main/resources/services/bestBetList/bestBetList.es6) that the application can send get, post or delete requests to.
+We use [an xp service](src/main/resources/services/bestBetList/bestBetList.es6) that we send GET, POST or DELETE requests to.
 The service will either return a list of best bets, delete or update a node using the best bet repo lib functions.

-For the content search, we use the [content search service](src/main/resources/services/contentSearch/contentSearch.ts) to run a query based on the input parameters.
+In order to get a list of xp contents to pick from when we first create best bets, we use the [content search service](src/main/resources/services/contentSearch/contentSearch.ts).
+The service will expect an input parameter and run a query towards Data toolbox.
+This query will return a list that we fetch data from.

 ## Controller and View